malyshev/env-sentinel/README.md

 ## License

-MIT — Free to use, modify, and contribute!
+[MIT license](https://opensource.org/licenses/MIT) — Free to use, modify, and contribute!